 Data management, data analysis, and scientific visualization at NREL improves researchers' ability to capture, mine, analyze, and visualize data to address scientific and technical goals.

 The process of moving renewable energy technologies from basic research to real-world application is becoming an increasingly data-intensive enterprise.
 Methods at NREL based on experimentation, simulation, and observation are producing tens of terabytes of data and millions of related records because of the continuing evolution of digital technology.
 At NREL, our data management, data analysis, and scientific visualization capabilities help move the needle on high-impact projects dealing with complex, large-scale data.

-NREL's data, analysis, and visualization capabilities include:
+NREL's data, analysis, and visualization capabilities include the following.

 State-of-the-art immersive, collaborative, and high-resolution visualization capabilities located at the Energy System Integration Facility's Insight Center.
 Advanced visualization techniques and hardware include remote HPC visualization, visual mining, and visual exploratory tools for energy systems integration and other science research at NREL.
 Qualitative and quantitative approaches to understand large-scale, complex scientific data.

 Computational Statistics, Bio-Informatics, Data Science and Advanced Analysis

 Statistical modeling and prediction applied to energy grid and renewable penetration research and development, and statistical validation of models and prediction scenarios.
 Data science and advanced analysis techniques for Big Data problems.
 Expertise and capabilities in bioinformatics modeling and workflows, as well as computational approaches to image analysis and computer vision.